 Strength training and building strong muscles can help an individual lose weight.
 Exercising in general is a great way to burn calories and improve fitness levels but, muscle tissue can burn as many as 15 times more calories per day than fat tissue, including during rest.

 Building strong muscles can also help protect an individualâ€™s joints, especially the back.Â when the muscles are stronger, the body places less pressure on the joints and connective tissue during physical activities, including exerting activities such as weight lifting.
 Building strong muscles to relieve strain on the joints is also essential for preventing and/or treating arthritis.
 Also, building stronger muscles can help improve an individualâ€™s posture.

 Strength training and building stronger muscles is also healthy for the heart.
 Muscle tissue is able to perform with less amounts of oxygen, in other words, the heart doesnâ€™t need to pump harder when being active.Â Additionally, building strong muscles can be good for managing blood pressure.Â

 Strength training can greatly benefit individuals as they age, helping to prevent injury or certain conditions.
 As we age, the body undergoes natural physical changes, such as degeneration of the joints, causing the development of certain health conditions, such as a degeneration of the spine or arthritis.

 Building strong muscles through strength training is essential towards maintaining overall health, fitness, and wellness.Â

 By learning how to participate in strength training workouts, a majority of individuals can ultimately benefit from their bodyâ€™s natural functions in order to prevent, improve, and maintain, their ideal fitness goals.

 Strength training is a type of exercise which specializes in resistance training to build muscle strength and size as well as increase endurance.
 Besides building strong muscles, strength training offers several other benefits for both men and women, and especially for people above the age of 50.
 For individuals seeking to improve their overall health, fitness, and wellness, strengthening their muscles should be a top priority.
 For more information, please feel free to ask Dr. Jimenez or contact us at (915) 850-0900.

-The information herein on "Benefits of Strength Training" is not intended to replace a one-on-one relationship with a qualified healthcare professional or licensed physician and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Benefits of Strength Training" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-In addition, we provide copies of supporting research studies available to regulatory boards and the public upon request.
+We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.